MikroTik Policy Routing

 - A service class should keep a stable egress instead of being randomly split across routes.

-- You want RouterOS address-lists to be driven by domain policy sets instead of by manually curated IP inventories.
+- RouterOS address-lists should be driven by domain policy sets instead of manually curated IP inventories.

-- You want DNS-layer policy and network-layer policy to form a closed loop.
+- DNS-layer policy and network-layer policy should form a closed loop.

 Configuration Example and Parameter Notes